What Counts as Real? Speech Restoration and Voice Quality Conversion Pose New Challenges to Deepfake Detection

 \subsection{Acoustic Analysis}

 In order to investigate the glottal source parameters and the acoustic shifts by the transformations, we measured H1--A3, a spectral measure related to the abruptness of closure of the vocal folds and H1--H2, a spectral measure related to the open quotient, i.e. the fraction of time that the vocal folds allow the passage of air on the bona fide (M-AILABS) and spoofed (MLAAD) recordings, as well as the converted and enhanced versions.
 Results can be found in Figure~\ref{fig:acoustic_analysis_fig}.
 The measurements were analysed with a two-way ANOVA with Tukey HSD for each spectral measure with the main effects of source (bona fide or spoofed) and processing type (target voice quality), as well as the interaction.
 For both H1--A3 and H1--H2, there was a strongly significant main effect of source ($p < 0.0001$) as well as processing type ($p < 0.0001$).
 Additionally, a highly significant interaction effect was observed for both measures ($p < 0.0001$), demonstrating that VQC non-uniformly increases the acoustic differences.
 For the original bona fide and spoofed recordings, the sources exhibited no statistically significant differences in H1--A3 ($p = 0.7403$) or H1--H2 ($p = 0.0548$).
-Nevertheless, the VQC conversion widens the gap between spoofed and real and reaches its maximum in the end creak condition (interaction deltas of $-0.99$ dB for H1--A3 and $-0.61$ dB for H1--H2, $p < 0.0001$).
+Nevertheless, the VQC conversion widens the gap between spoofed and authentic samples and reaches its maximum in the end creak condition (interaction deltas of $-0.99$ dB for H1--A3 and $-0.61$ dB for H1--H2, $p < 0.0001$).
 The acoustic analysis of H1--A3 and H1--H2 for Sidon restored audio yielded significant main effects for source authenticity and processing type, but no interaction effect, indicating that the enhancement process induced a consistent global shift for both bona fide and spoofed samples.

-These findings confirm that while the original recordings are acoustically similar, VQC exaggerates latent synthetic artifacts.
-While Sidon restoration does not interact with voice quality features, our analysis offers interpretable explanations for why binary classifiers struggle with distinguishing out-of-domain processing and offers discriminatory features for improved detection of transformation source.
+These findings confirm that while the original recordings are acoustically similar, VQC exaggerates latent synthetic artefacts.
+While Sidon restoration does not interact with voice quality features, our analysis offers interpretable explanations as to why classifiers struggle with distinguishing out-of-domain processing and offers discriminatory features for improved detection of transformation source.

-\subsection{Discussion}
+\section{Discussion}